bryankeating10/School-Programs/README.md

    * Using pandas data frames to manipulate spreadsheets of temperature measurements to calculate experimental heat transfer coefficient
  * Anisotropic Material Stiffness
    * Predicting the stress and strain values in direction theta for a material subjected to axial, transverse, and shear stresses.
+ * Anisotropic Material Strength
+   * Predicting the strength properties and margin of safeties for a material in a range of orientations subjected to axial, transverse, and shear stresses.